Case Study: How Editor Matt Carter Used Filmsupply to Elevate a Nas Music Video

 When I started the edit with Hidji at his studio, I thought the first cut would come quickly.

-Unfortunately, the camera was not stable enough.
-The blocking and action weren’t working.
-The one-shot idea was cool, but we just didn’t have what we needed to do it well for over three straight minutes.
-That’s when I took the hard drive back home to my apartment, started playing, and saw opportunities from Filmsupply footage to open up the creative.
+The one-shot idea was cool, but we just didn’t have what we needed to do it well for over 3 straight minutes.

 My first move was pulling some NYC exterior shots and driving POVs as cutaways that felt real-time to the limo scenes, so the whole thing still felt like a shot narrative of them driving.
-Then I decided I could use FIlmsupply footage to more literally show what was being discussed in the dynamic lyrics at this lightning pace.
-Next thing you know, it’s basically the entire video.

 How would you describe the end result?

-Real, poetic, and abstract.
-But literal at the same time.
-The music dictates the pace and the lyrics dictate the shot selection.
-The actual content and subject matter are echoed by the lyrics—the video and audio truly complement each other.
+The music dictates the pace, and the lyrics dictate the shot selection.
+The lyrics echo the actual content and subject matter—the video and audio truly complement each other.

-I really wanted it to feel clear and narrative, even with the frenetic, fast-paced, and montage-like style.
 I wanted every decision to be justified, intentional, and to be understood if you watch it enough times and really examine what is happening in each shot/sequence.

 When you were looking for clips, what was your thought process?
 What guided your search?

-The Filmsupply search was entirely based on the lyrics.
-I searched for exact lyrics that Nas said or searched concepts and themes that he was talking about.
-There were a lot of individual shots that I liked, but each shot needed to be justified by the lyrics/song to keep the video clear, narrative, and intentional.
+There were a lot of individual shots I liked.
+But each shot needed to be justified by the lyrics/song to keep the video clear, narrative, and intentional.

 How did you land on Filmsupply as the source of the footage?

-I know filmmakers who have their work up there.
-I didn’t even look at the others.
-It also just opens up too much searching.
-I was pulling everything myself.
-No assist on this one, so just sticking to the best site and not searching the entire world kept things contained.
+I was pulling everything myself: no assist on this one.
+So just sticking to the best site and not searching the entire world kept things contained.

-B&W NYC skyline with Statue of Liberty
+B&W thumbnail of the NYC skyline with Statue of Liberty.

 With such a wide range of Filmsupply footage, what steps did you take to achieve a cohesive look?

-The first step was to make the video 4:3.
-The second step was to make it black and white.
-The B&W 4:3 format was great for making things feel cohesive, but it also worked for Nas.
 He’s an iconic NYC rapper with ’90s roots, so the use of mixed media worked as a then-and-now nod to his evolution as a person and artist.
-The B&W 4:3 is also a nod to NYC street photography.

 I did sound design on the offline edit and prepped it for Christian to add to it.
 Then I tweaked the final sound design and mix with the splits he contributed.